jaulib v1.3.8

 628

-629 /** Returns true if entity does not exist, exclusive bit. */
+629 /** Returns true if entity is a socket, might be in combination with is_link(). */

 631